 To him language was the gateway into alluring fields that drew him strongly.
 He prepared himself for college in French, German, and Greek, learned Hebrew by himself, and took a hundred-dollar prize in Hebrew when he entered the seminary.

-"But how did you ever do it?"
+you ever do it?"
 I asked.
 The professor's eyes twinkled,

 and he smiled at my surprise.